-2.1 Changes to this guide since 3.0
+2.1 Changes to this guide since 3.1

-We have made changes to the following section:
+We have made the following changes to the section Before you start:

-- Before you start: We have updated the section to say that Meeting Management 3.1 is only supported with Meeting Server 3.1.
-We have also added that the only supported version of Smart Software Manager On-prem (satellite) is version 8-202008, and we have added Webex Cloud and Control Hub to port information. - Before you start: We have added the format to be used for configuring the gateway address while using Smart Software Manager On-prem (satellite). - Before you start: We have added the resolution for authorization issues when connecting to Cisco Smart Software Manager On-Prem.
+- We have added the format to be used for configuring the gateway address while using Smart Software Manager On-prem (satellite). - We have added the resolution for authorization issues when connecting to Cisco Smart Software Manager On-Prem. - We have updated the Hypervisor requirements for Meeting Management VM.